ayopdev/Codex/README.md

 ## Troubleshooting

-- **Lighthouse fails to launch Chrome:** ensure you have the necessary system libraries for Chromium and try setting `CHROME_PATH` to a local Chrome binary.
+- **Chromium fails to launch:** ensure your OS has the necessary shared libraries (e.g., `libX11`, `libnss3`).
+Reinstalling dependencies will trigger Puppeteer to re-download Chromium.
 - **Robots.txt or sitemap checks fail:** some sites block `HEAD` requests.
 The analyzer automatically retries with `GET`, but corporate firewalls can still prevent access.
 - **Network-restricted environments:** when npm registry access is blocked, configure the `registry` setting (e.g., `npm config set registry https://registry.npmjs.org/`) before installing dependencies.